heimeshoff/VocalFold/specifications/TROUBLESHOOTING.md

    - Right-click exe → "Run as Administrator"

 3. **Antivirus blocking global hotkeys**
-   - Add exception for VoiceToText.exe
+   - Add exception for VocalFold.exe

 4. **Application not running**
    - Check if process is running in Task Manager